Behlil/Reduce-Hospital-Readmissions/README.md

 ## Report
 The report for this project is available in the file `hospital_readmission_report.pdf`.
 It contains an introduction, a methodology, a results section, a discussion section, and a conclusion section.
 The report also includes figures and tables that illustrate the main findings and recommendations.

-## License
-This project is licensed under the MIT License.
-See the file `LICENSE` for more details.